About Us

 OSAS Bylaws

-Our union is an affiliate of the American Federation of School Administrators (AFSA), the exclusive national labor union for school administrators, professionals, and supervisors speaking out for excellence and equity in all of our schools, workplaces and communities.
+Our union is proud to affiliate with the American Federation of School Administrators (AFSA), the national voice for school leaders committed to excellence and equity in every school and community.